Wednesday, January 27, 2016

 When should my child get vaccinated?

 The Centers for Disease Control and Prevention (CDC) advises that both boys and girls receive the vaccine at age 11 or 12 because it’s more effective before they become sexually active and are exposed to HPV.
-The vaccine can be started in preteens as early as age 9 but should be completed before their 13th birthday.
 However, it is also recommended for young women until age 26 and young men until age 21 if they haven’t already received it.
+If your teen hasn’t gotten the vaccine yet, talk to their doctor or nurse about getting it for them as soon as possible.

 How is the vaccine given?